Requirements for a processing-node quantum repeater on a real-world fiber grid: Results

 We investigate how the hardware requirements in the standard scenario differ from the fiber-network-based setup.
 We thus present in Figure~\ref{fig:standard_vs_surf_double_click_nv} a comparison of the hardware requirements for color centers in the two situations.
 In both cases, we consider double-click entanglement generation, targeting an entanglement-generation rate of 0.1 Hz and an average teleportation fidelity of 0.8717.

 Significant improvements over the state-of-the-art are required in both scenarios, but the magnitude of these improvements would be understated in case one were to consider the standard scenario and ignore existing fiber infrastructure.
 For example, doing so would lead to underestimating the required coherence time of the memory qubits by a factor of four.
+More broadly, we see that the improvement required is larger in the fiber-network scenario for (i) the photon detection probability excluding attenuation losses and (ii) memory parameters (coherence times and tolerance to entanglement-generation attempts).
+Both of these results can be explained by the fact that when a real-world fiber network is considered there is more attenuation and the nodes are not evenly spaced.
+As a consequence, better photonic interfaces are required to achieve similar rates, and states likely spend a longer time in memory, necessitating longer coherence times.
 This emphasizes the need for considering limitations imposed by existing fiber infrastructure when estimating requirements on repeater hardware.

-\subsubsection{Effect of platform-specific modeling on hardware requirements}
+\subsubsection{Effect of Platform-Specific Modeling on Hardware Requirements}

 Finally, we look into how the hardware requirements are affected if the processing nodes are modeled in a simplified, platform-agnostic way.
 We thus compare the hardware requirements for color-center and trapped-ion repeaters with those for a platform-agnostic abstract model for a quantum repeater.
 This is a simple processing-node model that accounts for generic noise sources such as memory decoherence and imperfect photon indistinguishability, but does not take platform-specific considerations such as restricted topologies into account.
-For more details on the platform-agnostic abstract model, see Appendix~\ref{appendix:sec_abstract_model}.
+For more details on the platform-agnostic abstract model, see Appendix \ref{appendix:sec_abstract_model}.
 We consider double-click entanglement generation in the fiber-network-based setup, targeting an entanglement-generation rate of 0.1 Hz and an average teleportation fidelity of 0.8717.

 To perform the comparison, we proceed as follows: (i) map the state-of-the-art hardware parameters to abstract-model parameters, (ii) run the optimization process for the platform-specific model and the abstract model in order to find the minimal hardware requirements for both, (iii) map the obtained platform-specific hardware requirements to the abstract model and (iv) compare them to the hardware requirements obtained by running the optimization process for the abstract model.
 The results of this comparison can be seen in Figure~\ref{fig:compare_abstract_hardware_requirements}.